ans-group/docs.ukfast.co.uk/source/network/firewalls/sharedfw_defaultports.md

-# Default Firewall Configuration - Shared Firewall

-To edit or change the your firewall rules, please login to the following area <https://my.ukfast.co.uk/server/shared-firewall.php>

-The default open ports are dependent on the type server operating system you have:
+# UKFast shared firewall - default configurations

+Below you will find the default configurations for your shared UKFast firewall, which are dependant upon your server's operating system.
+You can edit or change your firewall rules in [MyUKFast](https://my.ukfast.co.uk/server/shared-firewall.php).

 ## Linux

-Traffic allowed **IN** over the internet to the server:
+Traffic allowed **in** over the Internet to the server:

 ```eval_rst
 +------------+-------+